jgndev/posts/five-core-tech-skills-2025.md

 ## How to Learn These Skills in Your Homelab on a Budget

-I recommend that you get started with free tools like Docker, Rancher Desktop, Virtual Box and similar for free.
+I recommend that you get started with free tools like Docker, Rancher Desktop, Virtual Box and similar.
 You don't need to spend any money to learn these skills.
-Spending on Cloud services or hardware for your homelab is optional and if you are getting started you don't need anything but a Virtual Machine running Ubuntu and maybe Docker.
+Spending on Cloud services or hardware for your homelab is optional and if you are getting started you don't *need* anything but a Virtual Machine running Ubuntu and maybe Docker.

 Try this beginner project for example: